 Wang published the breakthrough paper in 2010.
 That same year, China temporarily blocked exports of rare earth elements to Japan amid a territorial dispute over fishing in contested waters.

-As the price for rare earths escalated around the globe, the U.S. government commissioned research on rare earth alternatives to avoid future crises.
+As the price for rare earths rose around the globe, the U.S. government commissioned research on rare earth alternatives to avoid future crises.
 Today, California has the only U.S. mine primarily for rare earths.
-It historically exported to China for refining, though it’s now building its own domestic processing and manufacturing chain.
+It historically exported material to China for refining, though it’s now building its own domestic processing and manufacturing chain.

 China’s global share of rare earth mining has fallen to roughly 60%, but it still dominates all other aspects of magnet production, said Ryan Castilloux, an authority on critical material supply chains with the market research and advisory firm Adamas Intelligence.

-Rare earths are relatively abundant though hard to find in large amounts, according to the book “The War Below” by Reuters journalist Ernest Scheyder.
+Rare earths are relatively abundant, though hard to find in large amounts, according to the book “The War Below” by Reuters journalist Ernest Scheyder.

 Niron’s iron comes from a byproduct in the steelmaking process, avoiding the need for rare earth mines that can be environmentally damaging.